denizyuret/Knet.jl/docs/intro.rst

 Before training, it is important to set a good learning rate.
 The learning rate controls how large the update steps are going to be: too small and you'd wait for a long time, too large and ``train`` may never converge.
-The :func:`setp` function is used to set training options like the learning rate.
+The :func:`setp` function is used to set :ref:`training options <options-table>` like the learning rate.
 Let's set the learning rate to 0.001 and train the model for 100 epochs (i.e. 100 passes over the dataset):

 .. doctest::